List of awards and nominations received by Arijit Singh

-Indian singer Arijit Singh has received most awards and nominations for the song "Tum Hi Ho" in Aashiqui 2 (2013).
+Arijit Singh has received most awards and nominations for the song "Tum Hi Ho" in Aashiqui 2 (2013).
 He received 9 awards from 10 nominations for this song.

-Arijit lent his voice for Pritam-composed 2012 film Barfi! and Vishal–Shekhar-composed Shanghai, where the latter fetched him Mirchi Music Award for Upcoming Male Vocalist of The Year award and was nominated, in the same category for the former.
+Arijit lent his voice for Pritam-composed 2012 film Barfi! and Vishal–Shekhar-composed Shanghai, where the former fetched him Mirchi Music Award for Upcoming Male Vocalist of The Year award and was nominated, in the same category for the latter.

 2013 was the most successful year for Singh where he received numerous praise and awards for his chartbuster song "Tum Hi Ho" in Aashiqui 2.
 The song fetched him, his first Filmfare, IIFA, Zee Cine and Screen Awards with several other accolades.
 For the song "Laal Ishq" from Sanjay Leela Bhansali's Goliyon Ki Raasleela Ram-Leela he received a nomination at the GiMA Awards.